 He graduated from Catholic University of America in 1963, then studied printmaking and traditional woodworking at the Royal Academy of Sweden.
-He chose to serve in Sierra Leone in West Africa for the Peace Corps as a young man, in Sierra Leone, in west Africa.
-While there, he shared his interest in art with the people, and also learned from them their techniques in woodcraft, which were done without the use of electricity, and thus, without power tools.
+He chose to serve in Sierra Leone in West Africa for the Peace Corps as a young man, saying that this is where his African-American heritage originated.
+While there, he shared his interest in art with the people, and also learned from them their traditional techniques in woodcraft, which were done without the use of electricity, and thus, without power tools.
 He then became interested in wood sculpture more as fine art, rather than craft, and returned to the United States to study at Yale University, where he received a Master of Fine Arts degree in sculpture.
 His interest in culture and history has led him to travel, study and work in various parts of the world.
 He has since become a major contemporary sculptor, showing his work in major museums (such as the Museum of Modern Art in New York) and other public sites in America and around the world, and his work has continued to evolve in interesting ways.
 In 1977 a house fire destroyed much of his early work, as well as his belongings.

-He says he is interested more in making sculpture with wood construction, rather than wood carving; and has said that at a certain point in his artistic development, he realized that art (sculpture) needed to be made not only with the hands, but with the heart and mind, as well.
+He says he is interested more in making sculpture with wood construction, rather than wood carving; and has said that at a certain point in his artistic development, he realized that art (sculpture) needed to be made not only with the hands, but with the heart and mind as well.
 He often uses unexplored materials in his work, which has a general biomorphic feeling (simplified organic shapes), that sometimes is a balance between organic and geometric.
 He says that he enjoys the process of collaborating with various tradesmen, such as stonemasons who actually construct some of his larger pieces, that giving up some of the control of the work brings unexpected possibilities for it.
 He has said that he is interested in the power of a simple, single thing, as opposed to a complex array of things.
 Perfectly crafted, his sculptures possess an elegant and enigmatic quality, and also a silent eloquence.
-His work is very sophisticated, and is involved with visual, sculptural ideas, such as oppositions of natural and geometric, stability and mobility, and positive and negative space.
+His work is very sophisticated, and is involved with visual, sculptural ideas, such as oppositions of natural and geometric, stability and mobility, interiority and exteriority, and positive and negative space.

-Artists often work with visual ideas more than with verbal ideas.
-That is, the "verbal" ideas and meaning behind the work are often on the subconscious level.
-They can be aware of the ideas behind their work, but it is usually not at the front of the mind, particularly when working.
+Artists often work with such visual ideas more than with verbal ideas, that is, the "verbal" ideas and meaning behind the work are often on the subconscious level.
+Artists can be aware of the ideas behind their work, but not always at the front of the mind, particularly when working.
 What artists think about, and work with, are visual ideas concerning space, composition, perhaps color, interaction of forms, etc. They may have been interested in a certain visual idea, which when they work with it, leads them to explore that idea further, or leads to another idea, in a way similar to the way a scientist will follow steps to develop a theorem, perhaps not knowing quite where it will lead.
 Over time, as an artist matures, these ideas will form a certain visual logical progression.
 These visual ideas may only be recognized by other artists, who are familiar with them, and with art history in general.
 A "layman" may very well not be familiar with visual concepts, not having been trained in art, and may not realize that to artists, these visual ideas form the most important part of the artwork, as opposed to verbal or literary ideas that critics, historians, or the public may put forth as what seems to be the most significant, for instance, what the work "means."
 In modern and contemporary art in particular, these visual ideas form much of the meaning of the work, rather than possible metaphor and symbol.
 I mention this because I feel that Puryear's work contains this sophistication of visual ideas, which has a cerebral quality, also; but it also contains an ancient, archetypal identity, which will reach many of us without our needing to study art, or these sophisticated visual ideas.
 He has said that the meaning is found in the work itself, rather than in talking about the work, or social ideas/issues in the work; that the work itself "speaks."